-Ms. Daly joined ASCO in 2004 ASCO as Director of Cancer Research Policy.
+Ms. Daly joined ASCO in 2004 as Director of Cancer Research Policy.
 Her background in clinical research helped expand ASCO's focus on research issues and efforts.
-During the following years the Grants Program grew, and Nancy took on the role of Director of Grants for The ASCO Cancer Foundation.
-Conquer Cancer Foundation Grants Program is one of the largest grants programs among professional societies, with more than $50 million in funding awarded since its inception in 1984.
-At the beginning of 2009, Nancy assumed the role of Executive Director for The ASCO Cancer Foundation, which was relaunched at the Conquer Cancer Foundation in 2011.
+During the following years, the Grants Program grew and Nancy took on the role of Director of Grants for The ASCO Cancer Foundation.
+The Conquer Cancer Foundation Grants Program is one of the largest grants programs among professional societies, with more than $50 million in funding awarded since its inception in 1984.
+At the beginning of 2009, Nancy assumed the role of Executive Director for The ASCO Cancer Foundation, which was relaunched as the Conquer Cancer Foundation in 2011.

 Dr. Kamin joined ASCO in 1998.
-As Senior Director focusing on health care policy, Dr. Kamin supports a nationwide network of oncologists and oversees a range of initiatives in the fight against cancer.
-She promotes ASCO’s public policy positions with patient advocacy groups, medical specialty societies, government agencies, and congress.
-Prior to joining ASCO, she directed health policy and benefit design for the Department of Defense civilian health insurance program, TRICARE, which covers over 8 million beneficiaries.
+As Vice President focusing on health care policy, Dr. Kamin supports a nationwide network of oncologists and oversees a range of initiatives in the fight against cancer.
+She promotes ASCO’s public policy positions with patient advocacy groups, medical specialty societies, government agencies, and Congress.
+Prior to joining ASCO, she directed health policy and benefit design for the Department of Defense civilian health insurance program, TRICARE, which covers over eight million beneficiaries.

 Ms. Ludwig joined ASCO in 1997.
 Ms. Ludwig’s career in communications spans almost 20 years.
 Beginning as an Account Executive with a local television and radio station, she progressed to serve as a Public Relations Senior Account Executive with John Adams Associates, a public relations firm in Washington, DC, where she gained valuable knowledge about government affairs and community outreach activities for associations and for-profit clients.
 Prior to joining ASCO, she was Director of Public Relations and Marketing with the Society of Nuclear Medicine for four years.

-Dr. Von Roenn, an ASCO member since 1986, joined the Society professionally in 2013 as the Senior Director of Education, Science and Professional Development.
-She has served on the ASCO Board of Directors; the ASCO Palliative Care Task Force; the Scientific Program, Cancer Education, and Cancer Communications Committees, among others; the Cancer.Net Editorial Board; the Leadership Development Working Group; and is currently an ASCOconnection.org columnist.
+Dr. Von Roenn, an ASCO member since 1986, joined the Society professionally in 2013 as the Vice President of Education, Science, and Professional Development.
+She has served on the ASCO Board of Directors; the ASCO Palliative Care Task Force; the Scientific Program, Cancer Education, and Cancer Communications Committees, among others; the Cancer.Net Editorial Board; and the Leadership Development Working Group.
 She is also a Fellow of ASCO, as well as a previous ASCO-ACS Special Award recipient.

 Ms. Noll joined ASCO in 1998.
-Ms. Noll has more than 25 years of human resources experience, including a specialty in start-up human resource departments.
+She has more than 25 years of human resources experience, including a specialty in start-up human resource departments.
 She joined ASCO to formalize the human resources function and establish processes and procedures to respond to ASCO’s growth.
-For two years she also managed administrative services, overseeing relocation to new headquarters.
+For two years, she also managed administrative services, overseeing relocation to new headquarters.
 Prior to joining ASCO, Ms. Noll spent six years with GMAC/Residential Funding Corporation, where she served as Director of Human Resources and Administration for their mortgage lending division.
-Ms. Noll is a certified Professional in Human Resources.

 Mr. Pyle joined ASCO in 2007.
-Mr. Pyle has more than fifteen years of experience in international affairs in the public, nonprofit and corporate sectors.
+Mr. Pyle has more than 15 years of experience in international affairs in the public, nonprofit, and corporate sectors.
 Prior to joining ASCO, Mr. Pyle was the Director of Business Solutions for the International Services department of the American Red Cross, where he led strategic process improvements to the organization's global humanitarian operations.

-Hailed as a technology visionary in the non-profit world, Mr. Khoo joined ASCO in 2002 and created the Internet Technology Department for the society.
-Currently, he manages the IT operations, meeting publishing, eLearning, websites, creative and production divisions.
-Under his leadership, the Integrated Media and Technology Department is the catalyst for innovation at ASCO, generating revenue for the society while producing a prodigious amount of products and services across multiple media.
+Hailed as a technology visionary in the nonprofit world, Mr. Khoo joined ASCO in 2002 and created the Internet Technology Department for the Society.
+Currently, he manages IT operations, meeting publishing, eLearning, websites, and the creative and production divisions.
+Under his leadership, the Integrated Media and Technology Department is the catalyst for innovation at ASCO, generating revenue for the Society while producing a prodigious amount of products and services across multiple media.

-Mr. Sampson is Senior Director, Journal Publications and Publisher.
-Prior to joining ASCO in 2013, he was most recently an Executive Publisher in Elsevier’s health sciences journals division where he had P&L and strategic responsibility for a portfolio of more than twenty society-owned and proprietary journals.
+Mr. Sampson is Vice President, Journal Publications and Publisher.
+Prior to joining ASCO in 2013, he was an Executive Publisher in Elsevier’s health sciences journals division where he had P&L and strategic responsibility for a portfolio of more than 20 society-owned and proprietary journals.
 He also worked at Lippincott Williams & Wilkins in various leadership roles, including five years as Managing Director of its Asia office in Hong Kong.
 He was also an Executive Vice President at Conference Archives, now part of Coe-Truman Technologies.

-Ms. Barnes joined ASCO in 2014 in the newly created position of Senior Director within the Member Services department.
+Ms. Barnes joined ASCO in 2014 in the newly created position of Vice President within the Member Services department.
 Prior to joining ASCO, she was the Assistant Executive Director for Membership, Marketing and Communication Services at the Council for Exceptional Children.
 Previously, she has also served as Vice President of Marketing and Communications for the National Recreation and Park Association and Director of Member Services for the National Council of Teachers of Mathematics.
 She earned her bachelor’s degree from Franklin and Marshall College, as well as a Masters of Business Administration from Marymount University.
-In addition, Ms.